GoogleChrome/developer.chrome.com/site/en/docs/webstore/launching/index.md

 a cumbersome re-deployment process.

-During this phase you’ll no doubt be exploring and implementing the many HTML5 features that will help deliver a “next generation” app look and feel.
+During this phase you’ll no doubt be exploring and implementing the many HTML5 features that will help deliver a "next generation" app look and feel.
 Because the Chrome Web Store is initially targeted at Google Chrome, you can build the app with two assumptions in mind: you have a wide array of modern HTML5 features available, and your initial set of users will be using Google Chrome.